ugr-sail/pytopicgram/README.md

 ## Acknowledgments

-This work was supported by the UDDOT project funded by the European Media Information Fund ([EMIF](https://gulbenkian.pt/emifund/)) managed by the Calouste Gulbenkian Foundation.
-The content may not necessarily reflect the position of EMIF and the Foundation.
+This work was supported by the UDDOT project funded by the European Media Information Fund ([EMIF](https://gulbenkian.pt/emifund/)) managed by the Calouste Gulbenkian Foundation, the XAI-DISINFODEMICS project (PLEC2021-007681) funded by MICIU/AEI/10.13039/501100011033 and by European Union NextGenerationEU/PRTR, and The Social Observatory of "la Caixa" Foundation.